How NOT to Run a Summer Theatre Camp

 Don’t expect them to start now in your theatre camp just because you think your camp is special.

-Keep them engaged, have them run around if you must.
+Keep them engaged, and have them run around if you must.
 Remember, they aren’t used to this.
-Make watching them play a game, have them wait for certain words in the script, and raise their hands when they hear it.
+Make watching rehearsal a game.
+Have them wait for certain words in the script and raise their hands when they hear them.

 Don’t expect 7-year-olds to act like 70-year-olds.